What Connecticut Prenups Have To Do with the Prince Harry and Meghan Markle Wedding of the Year

 So let’s talk royals and Connecticut prenups!

-If it is indeed the case, it’s not a big surprise that Meghan didn’t sign a prenup.
+If this is indeed the case, it’s not a big surprise that Meghan didn’t sign a prenup.
 Though prenups are de rigueur for celebrities on this side of the pond — and a growing number of people in Connecticut – prenups are relatively new in the UK.
 Not having a prenup is standard practice for the royal family.
 Prince William and Kate Middleton didn’t enter into one either.

 For royal couples, the decision might make sense because much of their property is inherited and, according to Business Insider, therefore not subject to division in a UK divorce.